z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/client_utilities/pg_dumpall.md

 :   Dump only the object definitions \(schema\), not data.

 -S username \| --superuser=username
-:   Specify the superuser user name to use when disabling triggers.
+:   Specify the superuser user name to use when deactivating triggers.
 This is only relevant if `--disable-triggers` is used.
 It is better to leave this out, and instead start the resulting script as a superuser.

     **Note:** Greenplum Database does not support user-defined triggers.